Azure-Samples/media-services-v3-dotnet/ContentProtection/BasicAESClearKey/README.md

   - azure-media-services
 ---

-# BasicAESClearKey
+# Dynamically encrypt your content with AES-128

+This sample demonstrates how to dynamically encrypt your content with AES-128.
+It shows how to perform the following tasks:

+1. Create a transform with built-in AdaptiveStreaming preset
+1. Submit a job
-This sample demonstrates how to create a transform with built-in AdaptiveStreaming preset, submit a job, create a ContentKeyPolicy using a secret key, associate the ContentKeyPolicy with StreamingLocator, get a token and print a url for playback in Azure Media Player.
+1. Create a ContentKeyPolicy using a secret key
+1. Associate the ContentKeyPolicy with StreamingLocator
+1. Get a token and print a url for playback

 When a stream is requested by a player, Media Services uses the specified key to dynamically encrypt your content with AES-128 and Azure Media Player uses the token to decrypt.

+> [!TIP]
+> The `Program.cs` file (in the `BasicAESClearKey` folder) has extensive comments.

 ## Prerequisites